-- A. Legal firearms when and where a firearms bear or deer season is open. - B. In compliance with Code 05.19. - C. Hunters of a deer camp enrolled in the Deer Management Assistance Program who has been issued an Unrestricted Weapon Antlerless Permit or Management Buck Permit may hunt deer in compliance with the terms of the permit.
+- A. Legal firearms when and where a firearms bear or deer season is open. - B. Hunters of a deer camp enrolled in the Deer Management Assistance Program who has been issued an Unrestricted Weapon Antlerless Permit or Management Buck Permit may hunt deer in compliance with the terms of the Permit. - C. Persons tracking wounded big game in compliance with Code $\underline{08.09}$. - D. Persons with a legally possessed handgun.